Initial-State Dependence of Thermodynamic Dissipation for any Quantum Process: Unitary Subspaces of Nonunitary Transformations

 Notably, an operation that is \emph{logically irreversible} on the computational basis (or, indeed, on any basis) is always nonunitary and so cannot be thermodynamically optimized for all initial states via a single protocol.
 Nonunitarity is more general than logical irreversibility though.

-All quantum operations that are subject to either a Landauer-type cost or benefit (due to the entropy change of nonunitary operations) also incur irreversible dissipation for almost all initial states (due to the relative entropy change of nonunitary operations).
+All quantum operations that are subject to either a Landauer-type cost or benefit (due to the entropy change of nonunitary operations) also incur irreversible dissipation for at least some initial states (due to the relative entropy change of nonunitary operations).